What are CAT Log Questions?

 The Logarithm concept is based on the power by which a number can be increased to get other values.
-Log CAT questions can be solved on the basis of the following properties:
+CAT Logarithm Questions can be solved based on the following properties:

 - Power rule: Logb Mp = P Logb M

 - Product rule: Logb MN = Logb M + Logb N